 Berries and Cream

 Who says Thanksgiving dessert has to be labor-intensive?
 When it's just you and one other person, less can actually be more.
-Put the icing (well, whipped cream) on your Thanksgiving dinner for two with a bowl full of fresh berries into a bowl for each person, then top off with a dollop of whipped cream.
+Put the icing (well, whipped cream) on your Thanksgiving dinner for two with a bowl full of fresh berries, then top off with a dollop of whipped cream.
 You could use the store-bought stuff out of a spray can, but for maximum taste and nutrition, whip up half of a batch of fresh whipped cream.

 Enjoy a Wonderful Thanksgiving